Categories: Dead Key FOBS

 For models built after 2010, including Ram trucks, using the rounded key fob, place the “nose” side (side opposite of the mechanical key – its very sensitive to this) of the Key Fob against the Start / Stop ignition button (right) and push to operate the ignition switch.

 Do NOT try to remove this button!
-We have actually seen an owners manual citing the older key and button.
+We have actually seen a Caravan owners manual citing the older key and button.
 Do NOT remove the flush button.
 Simply press the button with the nose of the key fob!

 Once in the cup holder, simply press the Start / Stop ignition button while stepping on the brake as usual.